mramshaw/TDD_and_Benchmarking_in_Go/README.md

 $
 ```

-Different version of Go can be expected to have different characteristics with
+Different versions of Go can be expected to have different characteristics with
-respect to how the handle Garbage Collection.
+respect to how they handle Garbage Collection.

 ## To Do

 - [x] Implement benchmarks
 - [x] Create different implementations of the code & benchmark them
+- [x] Re-run benchmarks with a more recent version of Go (1.12.5)
 - [ ] Verify the optimization criteria for TinyGo
 - [ ] Implement __runes__ in TinyGo